primelogdev/UntisTelegramBot/Readme.md

 # UntisBot

-UntisBot is a Telegram bot designed to help you stay updated with your school schedule.
-It provides various features to ensure you never miss an important update.
+UntisBot is a multiple language(Russian, English, German) Telegram bot designed to help you stay updated with your school Timelible.
+It provides various features to ensure you never miss an important update like checking every hour timetable for two days ahead and notifing you if there is new canceled or substituted classes.

 ## Features